thchatzidiamantis/LeanCourse23/LeanCourse/Project/README.md

 * You are allowed to ask any AI for help.
 I do not necessarily recommend using them, often their suggestions are not very helpful.
   * ChatGPT knows some Lean, but it bad at proofs and often suggests outdated Lean 3 syntax
-  * Github copilot is occasionally useful
+  * Github copilot is occasionallζχy useful

 ### Writing definitions